Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Numerical experiments with LSEF

 We compared the five filters for different ensemble sizes and in four regimes of non-stationarity of the true spatio-temporal field.
 The regimes are labeled by numbers from 0 (stationarity) to 3 (strong non-stationarity).
 For a more detailed description of the non-stationarity regimes, see \citet{DSADM}.
 The default non-stationarity regime was 2.

-Figure~\ref{Fig_LSEF_ne} shows that LSEF was better than the competing EnKF, Mean-B, and Hybrid-B filters for small to medium ensemble sizes.
-Even for large $M$, LSEF was superior to the competing filters.
+Figure~\ref{Fig_LSEF_ne} shows that LSEF was significantly better than the competing EnKF, Mean-B, and Hybrid-B filters.
 Comparing Fig.~\ref{Fig_LSEF_ne} with Fig.~\ref{Fig_an_esize} demonstrates that the great advantage of LSEF observed when the truth was generated by the Parametric Locally Stationary Convolution Model (Fig.~\ref{Fig_an_esize}) was more modest in a more realistic situation here (Fig.~\ref{Fig_LSEF_ne}).
-Nevertheless, the superiority of LSEF was significant for all ensemble sizes and substantial for $M \le 40$.
-Note also that for a system with 120 degrees of freedom, the ensemble of size 160 is very large, a situation we never have in high-dimensional systems.
+Nevertheless, the LSEF outperformed the three competing approximate filters even for very large ensemble sizes.
+Note that for a system with 120 degrees of freedom, the ensemble of size 160 is indeed very large, a situation we never have in high-dimensional systems.
+For $K \le 40$, the superiority of LSEF was substantial.

 Figure~\ref{Fig_LSEF_regimes} shows how the five filters performed under different non-stationarity regimes.
 The superiority of LSEF was nearly uniform except for the stationary regime 0.
 Like in section \ref{sec_expm_anls_resu} (see Fig.~\ref{Fig_an_NSL} at $\mu_{\rm NSL}=1$), the advantage of LSEF remained substantial even under strong non-stationarity (regime 3 on the x-axis in Fig.~\ref{Fig_LSEF_regimes}).